jacksleight/laravel-omni/README.md

 </x-layout>
 ```

-You can also use array syntax just like the `@props` directive:
+Omni also supports array syntax just like the `@props` directive:

 ```blade
 @omni([